rendani44/Enterprise-IT-Support-Service-Desk-Operations-Homelab/file-services-and-access-permission-management/README.md

 - **Administrators** — Full Control
 - **Designated Active Directory security group** — Read

 Granting only Read at the share level is intentional.
 Share-level permissions serve as a coarse gateway only.
-Granular access distinctions — such as Modify vs. Read-only — are delegated entirely to NTFS permissions at the subfolder level, where access control is more precise and auditable.
+Granular access distinctions such as Modify vs. Read-only are delegated entirely to NTFS permissions at the subfolder level, where access control is more precise and auditable.
 <img width="1310" height="658" alt="Screenshot from 2026-04-17 23-38-51" src="https://github.com/user-attachments/assets/45ceb821-3946-468f-a66a-e65873884bf4" />

 ---

 ### 3. Folder Structure Design

 A structured subfolder hierarchy was created within the Finance Department share to reflect operational business functions.
-Subfolders — including **Accounts Payable** — were organised to map directly to job roles, enabling role-based access control (RBAC) to be applied at the folder level rather than at the share root.
+Subfolders including **Accounts Payable** were organised to map directly to job roles, enabling role-based access control (RBAC) to be applied at the folder level rather than at the share root.

 Structuring folders by business function rather than by user ensures that access boundaries remain stable as staff join, transfer, or leave the organisation.
-Access is managed by modifying security group membership — not by editing individual folder permissions — which reduces the risk of permission sprawl over time.
+Access is managed by modifying security group membership, not by editing individual folder permissions which reduces the risk of permission sprawl over time.
 <img width="1310" height="658" alt="Screenshot from 2026-04-17 23-45-38" src="https://github.com/user-attachments/assets/7eac0382-8d03-44b9-b8d0-0a73de32299f" />

 ### 4. NTFS Permissions Using Security Groups